FSDAM: Few-Shot Driving Attention Modeling via Vision-Language Coupling: Results Analysis

 \subsection{Baselines}

-We evaluate FSDAM on four driver attention datasets: BDD-A \cite{10.1007/978-3-030-20873-8_42}, DADA-2000 \cite{fang2023dadadriverattentionprediction}, DReyeVE \cite{palazzi2018predicting}, and W3D \cite{zhou2025where}, comparing against seven baselines: U²-Net \cite{Qin_2020_PR}, MINet \cite{pang2020multiscaleinteractivenetworksalient}, DBNet \cite{9812524}, DeepLabV3 \cite{chen2017rethinkingatrousconvolutionsemantic}, and LLada \cite{zhou2025where}.
-These models represent current approaches in saliency and driver attention research.
-All baselines were trained on the complete BDD-A training set and tested on each dataset's official test split.
-For LLada \cite{zhou2025where}, we report published results LLada was trained on the W3D dataset.
+We evaluate gaze prediction on four datasets: BDD-A~\cite{10.1007/978-3-030-20873-8_42}, DADA-2000~\cite{fang2023dadadriverattentionprediction}, DR(eye)VE~\cite{palazzi2018predicting}, and W3D~\cite{zhou2025where}.
+We compare against classical saliency/gaze baselines (U\textsuperscript{2}-Net~\cite{Qin_2020_PR}, MINet~\cite{pang2020multiscaleinteractivenetworksalient}, DBNet~\cite{9812524}, DeepLabV3~\cite{chen2017rethinkingatrousconvolutionsemantic}) and a joint gaze--language baseline (LLada~\cite{zhou2025where}).
+Unless noted otherwise, reproduced baselines are trained on the full BDD-A training split using the official implementations and evaluated on each dataset's official test split.
+To provide a fair few-shot reference across both classical saliency and joint gaze–language baselines, we retrain U\textsuperscript{2}-Net and LLada on the same 90-sample BDD-A subset as FSDAM (Table~\ref{tab:bdda_indomain}, \emph{Few-shot}), ensuring differences are not attributable solely to training-data scale.